 4.1.4 LIAISON

-Liaison organizations are those governamental or private enterprises that havinge developmental programs in the areas of space-related data and information systems.
+Liaison organizations are having developmental programs in the areas of space-related data and information systems.

-Liaison status is open to non commercial standards-developing organizations operating in areas similar to those of the CCSDS.
+Liaison status is open to standards-developing organizations operating in areas similar to those of the CCSDS.
 The purpose of creating a liaison is to ensure that their work in the standards world is not competitive, but rather is complementary and cooperative.
 This is achieved by reciprocal exchange of information regarding current and future standardization activities.
-Liaison organizations receive from the Secretariat all CCSDS documentation released for external dissemination; they are welcome to submit comments or initiate Review Item Dispositions (RIDs) on CCSDS review documents.
+Liaison organizations receive from the Secretariat all CCSDS documentation released for external dissemination; they are welcome to submit Review Item Dispositions (RIDs) on CCSDS review documents.

 Liaison relationships should be bidirectional.
 The process of formal review and approval of a new Liaison shall include identification of a CCSDS Liaison point of contact (PoC) to act as official counterpart to the Liaison organization’s point of contact.
 Such Liaison PoC shall be nominated by the CESG and approved by the CMC.
 CCSDS Liaison PoC shall report interactions with their respective Liaison organizations semi-annually (i.e. Spring and Fall Technical meetings) to the CESG, for inclusion in the CESG report to the CMC.
 The CCSDS Liaison PoC shall include in its report any detected overlap and /or contradiction across both Organizations.